Our team

 The credentials behind every conversation on The Path.

 A neuroscientist CEO with 2,600+ research citations.
 The world’s most recognized coach.
-A Medical Director whose clinical research is reimbursed by Medicare.
 Researchers in machine learning, individual differences, and both clinical and counseling psychology.
 Every credential here shows up in the product.

 Co-Founders